cadam00/corbouli/README.md

 The main idea of this filtering algorithm is illustrated in Fig. [1](#ref-Figure1) and [2](#ref-Figure2).
-The main idea of the DFTSE subroutine is shown in Fig. [1](#ref-Figure1), where it includes DFT (Discrete Fourier Transform) of the times series, then frequencies lower and higher by periods of oscillation thresholds are assigned to zero and finally perform IDFT (Inverse Discrete Fourier Transform).
+The main idea of the DFTSE subroutine is shown in Fig. [1](#ref-Figure1), where DFT (Discrete Fourier Transform) of the times series, then frequencies lower and higher by periods of oscillation thresholds are assigned to zero and finally IDFT (Inverse Discrete Fourier Transform) are performed.
 Additional implementation details of this subroutine can be found at source code of the function `corbouli::dftse`.